enternoescape/opendct/README.md

 ## Configuration

 #### First Time Use
-*It is advised that if you use any other network encoders for SageTV that use the same capture devices that OpenDCT provides, that you stop those programs/services and disable them before attempting to use OpenDCT.*
+*It is advised that if you use any other network encoders for SageTV that use the same capture devices that OpenDCT will provide, that you stop those programs/services and disable them before attempting to use OpenDCT.*

 1. Stop the SageTV service.
 2. Make a backup copy of Sage.properties and Wiz.bin from your SageTV installation folder.
 3. Edit opendct.properties per the section below if you want to limit what it should discover otherwise continue to the next step.
-..* *Windows:* From the Start Menu, open OpenDCT Properties.
+  * *Windows:* From the Start Menu, open OpenDCT Properties.
-..* *Linux:* The opendct.properties file is located under /opt/opendct/conf/opendct.properties.
+  * *Linux:* The opendct.properties file is located under /opt/opendct/conf/opendct.properties.
 4. Start OpenDCT in console mode the first time.
-..* *Windows:* From the Start Menu, open OpenDCT Run as Console.
+  * *Windows:* From the Start Menu, open OpenDCT Run as Console.
-..* *Linux:* From a console as root run:
+  * *Linux:* From a console as root run:
     ```
     /opt/opendct/console-only
     ```
 5. Press Ctrl-C after waiting about 30 seconds to stop OpenDCT.
 6. After the program exits, you can edit opendct.properties per the section below.
 The [first post on the SageTV forums](http://forums.sagetv.com/forums/showthread.php?p=581743&postcount=1) explains some of the more detailed options.
-..* *Windows:* From the Start Menu, open OpenDCT Properties.
+  * *Windows:* From the Start Menu, open OpenDCT Properties.
-..* *Linux:* The opendct.properties file is located under /opt/opendct/conf/opendct.properties.
+  * *Linux:* The opendct.properties file is located under /opt/opendct/conf/opendct.properties.
-7. Start the OpenDCT service.
+7. Start the OpenDCT service. *You will always need to stop the OpenDCT service before making any changes to opendct.properties*
-..* *Windows:* From the Start Menu, open OpenDCT Start Service.
+  * *Windows:* From the Start Menu, open OpenDCT Start Service.
-..* *Ubuntu:* From a console as root run:
+  * *Ubuntu:* From a console as root run:
     ```
     service opendct start
     ```
-..* *CentOS:* From a console as root run: *(the first command enables the service it always run at startup)*
+  * *CentOS:* From a console as root run: *The first command enables the service so it will always run at startup.*
     ```
     systemctl enable opendct.service
     systemctl start opendct.service